510th & 555th FGS exercise ACE capabilities with Romanian Allies

-U.S. Air Force F-16 Fighting Falcons from the 510th and 555th Fighter Generation Squadrons assigned to Aviano Air Base, Italy, conduct routine Agile Combat Employment operations in Romania Dec.
+U.S. Air Force Capt.
+Kenneth Roberts, 510th Fighter Squadron F-16 Fighting Falcon pilot, speaks with Romanian Air Force members after a refueling at Campia Turzii, Romania, Dec.
 3, 2025.
-Training along Europe’s Eastern Flank at Campia Turzii, Romania, demonstrated how NATO enables the United States to project and sustain combat airpower alongside Allies.
-(U.S. Air Force video by Staff Sgt.
+Training along Europe’s Eastern Flank at Campia Turzii demonstrated how NATO enables the United States to project and sustain combat airpower alongside Allies.
+(U.S. Air Force photo by Staff Sgt.
 Jenna Bond)

 |Date Taken: